 Is that too heavy for you and your lap?

-Compared to a classic lap dog such as a chihuahua which can weigh in at 6 pounds, that’s quite a significant difference.
+Compared to a classic lap dog such as a chihuahua (beware of their bites!) which can weigh in at 6 pounds, that’s quite a significant difference.

 Some Frenchies can also grow quite tall.
 Our own dog Claude is tall for a Frenchie, and you can see just how high he grew too in this blog post about height.